Introduction to Epidemiology

 Registration will start at 9.30am on the first day, the course will finish by 3.45pm on the final day.

-Dr Peter Blair (course organiser).
+Professor Peter Blair (course organiser).
 The tutors are epidemiologists, clinicians and medical statisticians and have wide-ranging interests in clinical epidemiology.
-They have a breadth of experience in the design, conduct and analysis of epidemiological research and between them have over a 1000 peer-reviewed publications.
+They have a breadth of experience in the design, conduct and analysis of epidemiological research and between them have over 1000 peer-reviewed publications.

 The aim of the course is to provide a grounding in epidemiological study designs and measures of disease risk used in aetiological epidemiology and health services research.
 Participants will gain practical experience in study design and the appraisal of epidemiological literature.